JonBenét Ramsey case to get renewed look from cold case team - NewsBreak

 The Colorado Cold Case Review Team includes investigative, analytical and forensic experts from across the state and meets two to four times a year.
 Investigating agencies in the Ramsey case announced Wednesday that it will go before the review team in 2023.

 “This crime has left a hole in the hearts of many, and we will never stop investigating until we find JonBenet’s killer,” Boulder Police Chief Maris Herold said in a statement.
 “That includes following up on every lead and working with our policing partners and DNA experts around the country to solve this tragic case.
-This investigation has always been and will continue to be a priority for the Boulder Police Department.”3 Americans died of gas inhalation at Mexico City Airbnb: authorities
+This investigation has always been and will continue to be a priority for the Boulder Police Department.”One arrested after alleged ‘love triangle’ drive-by shooting

 Ramsey, 6, was reported missing from Boulder on the day after Christmas in 1996.
 Her family reported finding a ransom note in their 15th Street home where the girl’s body was found in the basement, dead from strangulation.